-The Blue Devils have been viewed as the favorite.
+The Blue Devils were viewed as the favorite.
 Texas Tech became a player once they signed Kuminga’s brother, Joel Ntambwe, who transferred from UNLV.
 LSU also made some noise in the Kuminga sweepstakes but didn’t crack the top-10.

 NBA Scouts have hopped on the Kuminga hype-train.
-He’s projected to go at the top of the NBA Draft in either 2021 or 2022; depending on his reclassification decision.
+He’s projected to go at the top of the NBA Draft in 2021.
 He shows tremendous upside and fits well in today’s NBA.

 One thing is for sure: if you find yourself in an open lane between Kuminga and the basket, stay out of the way or you might become a poster.